Septic maintenance & septic tank maintenance in Waynesboro, GA

 Based on tank size and household usage, we recommend a pumping interval.
 That gives you a clear timeline for the next service visit and keeps the system from falling back into the "I forgot about it" cycle that causes most preventable failures.

-How do I maintain a septic system?
+How do I perform septic maintenance?

 What should not be flushed or put in a septic system?